WHY VISIT MOLDOVA

 - Martisor Music Festival (March).
 Every year the first days of spring are marked by opening of the Martisor Musica Festival.
 During the first ten days of March, the best concert halls from Chisinau (i.e. Philharmonics, Organ Hall, and Opera Theater) and other localities host over 40 concerts.

 - Chronograf Festival (May).
 Cronograf is the only international documentary film festival hosted by Chisinau.
-It takes place in the Odeon cinema.
+It takes place at the Odeon cinema.
 The festival enjoys a good reputation internationally.
-Famous filmmakers, directors and critics from France, Germany, Georgia, Moldova and Romania are part of the jury of the competition. www.cronograf.md
+Famous filmmakers, directors, and critics from France, Germany, Georgia, Moldova and Romania are part of the jury of the competition. www.cronograf.md

 - Festei Theatre Festival (May).
 The International Festival of Scenic Arts of «Eugen Ionesco» Theatre is a well-known and anticipated event in Moldova.
 For 10 days in May, on several theatre stages around Chisinau theatre groups from many countries perform dramatic, musical, and dance spectacles.
-Most active countries involved are South Korea, Germany, Italy, Great Britain, Japan, Russia, Romania, Spain, Israel, Moldova and other countries. http://www.tei.md
+The most active countries involved are South Korea, Germany, Italy, Great Britain, Japan, Russia, Romania, Spain, Israel, Moldova, and other countries. http://www.tei.md

 - Faces of Friends (August).
 The international music festival, Faces of Friends, is a major cultural event in Moldova and the region.
 The festival is held every year in Cahul, a small town in the south of Moldova. www.cahulfest.net/faces.html

 - Gustar Music Festival (August).
-Gustar Fest is dedicated music, arts, and traditional food, especially fruits, which usually takes place during the last weekend in August.
+Gustar Fest is dedicated to music, arts, and traditional food, especially fruits, which usually take place during the last weekend in August.
 It occurs over two days in the open air in a nature amphitheater near Orhei Vechi (Old Orhei). www.gustar.md

 - Velo Hora (September).
 The Velo Hora Festival is organized in Chisinau to mark World Car Free Day (September 22).
 The main event of the festival is a 20 km public bicycle ride through the streets of Chisinau, Moldova’s capital city.
 Thousands of riders of all ages gather at The Great National Assembly Square before being escorted through the city by local police. www.velohora.md

-- Chisinau Wine Day (fist 2 week end of October).
+- Chisinau Wine Day (first 2 weekends of October).
 You will have the opportunity to try different types of wine and liquor, enjoy traditional food, meet people, engage in a traditional hora, and have a whole Moldovan cultural experience.
 Don’t forget to spoil yourself and buy a bottle of Moldovan “corked history”.
 Chisinau Wine Day

 - Moldova Wine Festival (October).
 The Moldova wine festival, officially named “National Wine Day”, takes place in Chisinau during the first weekend in October at the end of the grape harvest.
 The festival celebrates Moldova’s rich winemaking traditions, which date back to the 15th century. www.moldovawinefestival.md